shadow-1310/obsedian_notes/company - Info Edge.md

 - [ ] CLT
 - [ ] Paired Means Tests
 - [ ] Baye's Theorem
+- [ ] distance metric
+	- for cat variable we need to use Hamming distance
 - [ ] Linear Algebra
+	- corelation and covariance
+		- corelation is a standarized version of covariance
 	- [x] EigenValue Decomposition - [ritvikmath](https://www.youtube.com/watch?v=KTKAp9Q3yWg)
 		- only applies to diagonal square matrix
 		- eigenvector and eigenmatrix, $$Ax = \lambda x$$